philanderson888/gospel-for-asia-messaging-system/README.md

   - Access to user management
   - Real-time user statistics
   - Ability to manage other users
+- ✅ Bridge of Hope Centers:
+  - Center-specific dashboard
+  - Connection with missionaries
+  - Role-specific features (coming soon)

 ### Dashboard Features
 - ✅ Real-time user statistics for administrators:
   - Count of administrators
   - Count of missionaries
   - Count of sponsors
+  - Count of Bridge of Hope centers
   - Count of pending approvals
 - ✅ Role-specific welcome messages
 - ✅ Clean, intuitive interface